lucclaesen/boilerplate-web/README.md

 It really makes sense to emit a config not just based on a single environment var.
 E.g. target environment (dev /prod) is one thing, but running the app or the tests is another thing; which means that there are 4 possible configurations ... and surely one is unlikely to introduce 4 possible environment vars.
 With every additional dimension of configurability, the number of possible combinations grows.

+# Enabling HRM

+Enabling HRM in an express server is just a matter of
+- 'use-ing' another piece of middleware (webpack-hot-middleware), passing the same webpack compiler instance as is passed into the webpack-dev-middleware.
+- adding an extra entrypoint 'webpack-hot-middleware/client'

+Make sure that HRM is disabled in builds for production.

+# Building for production